Consulting djbware Publications

 Beyond that main directory, the following subdirectories are raised:

-Note: The s/qmail binary files and scripts posses a compiled-in path and are not subject of environment variables for those.
+Note: The s/qmail binary files and scripts posses a compiled-in path are subject change upon installation.

 Optional directories are:

-The queue directory needs to reside on a contiguous directory, since s/sqmail uses inodes as file name: The file name is equal to its inode.
+The queue (denoted as QUEUE) directory needs to reside on a contiguous directory since s/sqmail uses inodes as file name: The file name is equal to its inode.
 Currently, this can only achieved on the very same file system.
+However, QUEUE may exist on a diferent file space without any restrictions.

 A typical queue layout should show up in the following way: